dqops/dqo/docs/data-sources/bigquery.md

+---
+title: How to activate data observability for Google BigQuery
+---
-# BigQuery
+# How to activate data observability for Google BigQuery
-Read this guide to learn how to connect DQOps to BigQuery from the UI, command-line interface, or directly in YAML files.
-All parameters are documented.
+Read this guide to learn how to connect DQOps to BigQuery from the UI, command-line interface, or directly in YAML files, and activate monitoring.

 ## Overview